 NanOsc Instruments ships the first CryoFMR to be installed in South Korea.
 The spectrometer will be used together with a Quantum Design PPMS for cryogenic FMR analysis.

-NanOsc enters the large Chinese material science market with its first shipment to this country of a PhaseFMR spectrometer.
+NanOsc enters the large Chinese material science market with its first shipment of a PhaseFMR spectrometer to China.
 The end customer is a major university.

 The next continent to experience FMR made easy by using an FRM spectrometer from NanOsc is South America.
 We have now sold and delivered PhaseFMR and CryoFMR instruments to three continents.

 Following orders in 2014, NanOsc AB has now shipped its first two PhaseFMR-40 FMR spectrometers to customers in Sweden and the US.
 The PhaseFMR-40 is the first commercial turn-key FMR spectrometer offering a continuous frequency range from 2 to 40 GHz and allows users to study a wider range of materials or determine the gyromagnetic ratio and the damping with higher accuracy.

 NanOsc has won a significant R&D grant on Graphene Spintronics in Vinnova's Strategic Innovation Area "SIO Grafen".
 Among the seven funded projects, NanOsc's "Graphene based microwave signal generators" received the most funding (~€100,000) and has an enormous potential to revolutionize how wideband (1-100 GHz) microwave signals can be generated, modulated and detected in future graphen based microwave devices.

 Demonstrate and optimize the spin current focusing in graphene.
 Demonstrate the use of graphene based spin current focusing in spintronic oscillators.